-Although the training doesnt officially kick off until Friday September 11 t 6pm, we strongly encourage you to buy the required reading (either yourself online or via The Pad) and have a look at the books over the summer.
+Although the training doesn’t officially kick off until Friday September 13th (SF) or Friday September 20th (SD)- 6pm, we strongly encourage you to buy the required reading and have a look at the books over the summer.
 At very least just leafing through the books to get a sense of the sort of things we will be reading and discussing.
-The two philosophy books - Patanjali’s Sutras and the ancient yogic text the Bhaghavad Gita, are hardly accessible, however the corner stones of the yogic tradition.
+The two philosophy books - Patanjali’s Sutras and the ancient yogic text the Bhaghavad Gita, are hardly accessible, however are corner stones of yogic tradition.
 Similarly, it is not expected that you have read and absorbed all information contained in the Anatomy book prior to the program start, but that you have had a look and are generally familiar with the major body part which we will thoroughly dissect during the training.
 Dana’s book, Oms from the Mat will be an easy and pleasurable read.

 THE 5 EDUCATION CATEGORIES TO BE COVERED:

 Practice and training on how to teach pranyama, meditation, asana, mantra, mudra Teaching Methodology

 Study of sequencing

 Study of how to address a class

 Study of the human body; bones, muscles, organs